 A Transformation LAB (TL) takes on adverse, complex challenges, and gives participants the tools and language to create transformational change.

-Real change is about how we think, how we feel and how we act.
-So TL speaks to the head, heart and hands .
-It is a two day experience based on six core principles derived from a 7–year research programme¹ it allows organisations to become more:
+We offer half day, and one day workshops or a two day immersion based on six core principles that evolved from a 7–year research programme¹ it allows organisations to become more:

 - purpose driven

 At the end of a TL, participants see challenges differently and are more purpose driven – confident they can create profitable transformation in their business.

 The author of No Straight Lines, Alan Moore, has assembled a remarkable faculty to deliver the LAB.
 They include, a senior director of the UN, artists, designers, innovators, doctors and senior business leaders.